 How do you flow feelings of security and satisfaction into a virtual queue?

 First, ask yourselves how it happens in a physical environment?
 Well, for starters, shops have staff on hand to look after customers and answer questions.

 Second, point of sale elements, posters, and marketing are all cleverly positioned to drive the customer flow to the most advantageous areas and entice them into buying—without being anywhere near the up-salable products or their initially desired items.

 Finally, offers, free samples, and interactive engagement distract customers from the less attractive parts of their shopping experience.
 They all help to drive sales in alternative areas while providing a range of new emotions, from excitement and joy to anticipation of what their new items will add to their lives.

 Using the same principles is vital in keeping your customers happy and contained in your virtual queue.

-1. Meet and greet them as they enter your queue
+1. Meet and greet them as they enter your online queue

 We speak about this in detail in some of our other posts and throughout our website.
 Why?
 Because it really matters.